combour/contract-deployments/solana/setup-templates/template-mcm-program-upgrade/FACILITATORS.md

 ## Phase 3: Coordinate with Signers and Collect Signatures

 Coordinate with Signers to collect their signatures.
-Each Signer will run `make mcm-sign` and provide their signature.
+Each Signer will run `make sign` and provide their signature.

 Concatenate all signatures in the format: `0xSIG1,0xSIG2,0xSIG3`